taelspinner/Town-Of-Us-F/README.md

 -----------------------
 ## Detective
 ### **Team: Crewmates**
-The Detective is a Crewmate that can inspect bodies and then examine players.\
+The Detective is a Crewmate that can inspect crime scenes and then examine players.\
-The Detective must first find a body and inspect it.\
+Wherever a player is killed, a crime scene will spawn, and persist after the body is reported.\
-During the same or following rounds the Detective can then examine players to see if they were the killer.\
+Investigating a crime scene will allow the Detective to Examine players to compare evidence from the scene.\
-If the examined player is the killer they will receive a red flash, else the flash will be green.\
+If the examined player was at the scene prior to the Detective investigating it, they will flash red.\
-If the killer of the inspected player dies, the following round the examine button will disable indicating to the Detective the killer is dead.
+Crime scenes can be contaminated by oblivious crewmates, so get there as fast as possible!
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|